craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 Humans wake in the fields. [[Dwarves Specifics|Dwarves]] become carved from stone, the first story of a [[Halfling Specifics|Halflings]] is told.
 The [[Elves Specifics|Elves]] say they've lived childhoods in another place, and their knowledge shows it.
 Soon Dwaves find the nomadic [[Goliath Specifics|Goliath]] wandering their mountians, some [[Gnome Specifics|Gnomes]] trundle in.
 It will be some years until the first [[Dragonborn Specifics|Dragonborn]] will be born, but many other "exotic" races such as [[Kenku Specifics|Kenku]] and [[Tiefling Specifics|Tiefling]] place their origin stories around this time as well.

-date:
-title: Scholars Unite
-content:
-A "common" language has been formed, based most on the languages of the Elves and Goblins.

 date: 013AF
 title: [[Arthur Simonson]] raises his sword